Freedom of religion in Iran: Education

 The textbook the MET wrote on the minority religions was called Talimat-e Maxhadi Vizheh-ye Aqaliathaye Mazhabi - (Kalimi, Zarthoshti, Masihi); Religious Studies Specifically for Religious Minorities: (Jews, Zoroastrians, Christians.)
 The course was taught by Muslim teachers at least 3 hrs/wk.
 All the religious minorities objected to the text in 1982 claiming the book was a violation of Article 13 guaranteeing freedom in religious teaching, that there were overt and covert passages from the Quran, and lack of any qualifications of the anonymous author(s) rather than members of the religious minorities writing about their own religions.
-The situation has moderated for the Armenians significantly by 1995/6.
+The situation moderated for Armenians significantly by 1995-6.
 There was also compromise of sorts allowed both Hebrew and Persian language use in Jewish schools.

-Recognized religious minorities are allowed by the Government to establish community centers and certain cultural, social, sports, or charitable associations that they finance themselves.
-This does not apply to the Baháʼí community, which since 1983 has been denied the right to assemble officially or to maintain administrative institutions.
-Because the Baháʼí Faith has no clergy, the denial of the right to form such institutions and elect officers threatens its existence in the country.
+In the early 2000s, recognized religious minorities were allowed by the Government to establish community centers and certain cultural, social, sports, or charitable associations that they finance themselves; this did not apply to the Baháʼí community, which since 1983 has been denied the right to assemble officially or to maintain administrative institutions.

+Marriage

-Muslim men are free to marry non-Muslim women; a non-Muslim woman automatically becomes Muslim when the marriage takes place.
-However, marriages between Muslim women and non-Muslim men are not recognized unless the man shows proof that he has converted to Islam.
-If the child of a non-Muslim family converts to Islam, he or she inherits all the wealth of the family.
+In the early 2000s Muslim men were free to marry non-Muslim women; a non-Muslim woman automatically became Muslim when the marriage took place.
+However, marriages between Muslim women and non-Muslim men were not recognized unless the man showed proof that he has converted to Islam.
+If the child of a non-Muslim family converted to Islam, he or she inherited all the wealth of the family.